 AREA OF STRATEGIC FOCUS HOW THIS IS BEING MANAGED?
 READ MORE Build resilience to a changing climate through risk management Climate-change is embedded into the Group's risk management processes.
-Scenario analysis for climate change is qualitatively assessed annually to ensure risks and opportunities remain current and the business can respond to mitigate.
+Page 112 Scenario analysis for climate change is qualitatively assessed annually to ensure risks and opportunities remain current and the business can respond to mitigate.

 AREA OF STRATEGIC FOCUS HOW THIS IS BEING MANAGED?
 READ MORE Reduce carbon emissions from our operations Trialling of low-carbon technologies in the move to reduce emission, such as: Page 50 Low-carbon heating solutions (hybrid generators) with solar PV and an energy management system; Associated Targets Collaborating with manufacturers to assess the design, build, and consumer implications of introducing air-source heat pumps in lieu of gas boilers, in our homes and for our customers; and 00 Hydrotreated Vegetable Oil (HVO) trialled as an alternative to diesel for on-site generators and construction machinery.
 Purchasing renewable energy for our offices, plots, show homes, and site compounds.
 Installation of car charging stations at all divisional offices and introduction of charging stations at our sites and customer experience suites. • We have targets to have a 100% EV car fleet by 2025. • We have a route map to net-zero which can be found on page 56.
 Understand and minimise our embodied carbon Educating suppliers and encourage the setting of their own science-based targets.
 Page 54 Improving the accuracy of our procurement data to give greater visibility on quantities and carbon emissions.
 Associated Targets Requiring suppliers to provide Environmental Product Declarations (EPDs) for their products before the end of 2024.
-267 Continual engagement and work alongside our supply partners to ensure we can achieve our shared goal of carbon reduction.
+260 Continual engagement and work alongside our supply partners to ensure we can achieve our shared goal of carbon reduction.
 Deliver attractive low carbon homes Keeping up to date with latest technology and adopting technology such as air source heat pumps so that our homes Page 44 can become zero-carbon ready.
 Associated Targets Align executive remuneration with In recognition of the increasing importance of climate reduction Page 181 our climate commitments being embedded into strategy, the LTIP options granted in 2022 and those to be granted in September 2023 contain a climate reduction target.
 Associated Targets Assessment of the performance of the Company against the climate-related LTIP target will be regularly reviewed by the Remuneration Committee.
-34 Set ambitious emissions The Company announced its Net Zero Carbon Commitment in Page 50 reductions targets in line with climate science 2021 and set a 'science based' long-term goal (2050 at the latest) to achieve 'Net Zero Carbon' as a business (both direct Associated ominate science and indirect carbon emissions from Scopes 1, 2 and 3).
-In line with this we have set the following Science Based Targets initiative ("SBTi") verified commitments: Targets Near-term 1.5°C reduction commitment for our absolute Scopes 1 and 2 by 2030 - emissions reduction of 42% from a 2021 base year; and Well Below 2°C reduction commitment for our absolute Scope 3 by 2030 - emissions reduction of 25% from a 2021 base year.
+84 Set ambitious emissions reductions targets in line with The Company announced its Net Zero Carbon Commitment in 2021 and set a 'science based' long-term goal (2050 at the Page 50 climate science latest) to achieve 'Net Zero Carbon' as a business (both direct and indirect carbon emissions from Scopes 1, 2 and 3).
+In line Associated Targets with this we have set the following Science Based Targets initiative ("SBTi") verified commitments: 00 Near-term 1.5°C reduction commitment for our absolute Scopes 1 and 2 by 2030 - emissions reduction of 42% from a 2021 base year; and Well Below 2°C reduction commitment for our absolute Scope 3 by 2030 - emissions reduction of 25% from a 2021 base year. • Wo will set a long form SRTi Not Zoro Carbon target for verification before the end of 2023.